 To add a little more context, 90% of respondents said thought leadership increases their respect for organisations while 89% said their perception of the brand’s capabilities increase and 89% also said they trust brands more that produce convincing thought leadership content.

-So thought leadership is an important strategy in 2020 but publishing content on LinkedIn isn’t enough to demonstrate your authority.
+So thought leadership is an important strategy but publishing content on LinkedIn isn’t enough to demonstrate your authority.

-Thought leadership in 2020 is a multimedia strategy and you have to think bigger than LinkedIn, SlideShare and infographics (these are all still viable options, though).
+Thought leadership is a multimedia strategy and you have to think bigger than LinkedIn, SlideShare and infographics (these are all still viable options, though).

 Some of the most impressive thought leadership content right now is being published on YouTube where people like Bryan Elliot (Behind the Brand) and Marie Forleo have built their own personal communities.